yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   **The SQL AlwaysOn cluster should automatically failover to SQLVM-2.**
+-   **The SQL AlwaysOn cluster should automatically failover to SQLVM-2**

 ### Task 3: Validate backups are taken

 #### Tasks to complete

--   Open the Azure Backup Vaults created earlier and ensure that backup data for the VMs is present.
+-   Open the Azure Backup Vaults created earlier and ensure that backup data for the VMs is present

--   Open the container for the SQL Server backup storage account and ensure backup data is present.
+-   Open the container for the SQL Server backup storage account and ensure backup data is present

 #### Exit criteria